 Buyers should specify the final submission date for proposals.

 Buyers should indicate the date by which the ERP software solution must be fully implemented.

 Buyers should disclose the date that providers will be notified about contract awards.

 Buyers should state their expectations for the useful life of the software, if applicable.

 How risky is the ERP Software supply chain?

 Supply chain risk in the ERP software market has been low during the three years to 2019.
-This low level of risk boosts buyer power because it means that providers are unlikely to encounter upstream disruptions that prompt them to raise market prices suddenly.
-As a result, buyers may have...
+This low level of risk boosts buyer power because it means that providers are unlikely to encounter upstream disruptions that could prompt them to raise market prices suddenly.
+As a result, buyers may...
 Subscribe to learn more.